-When it comes to shielding for Multi-Conductor or Multi-Paired cables there are 4 main types of standard shielding options, each of which has its own unique attributes that make them stronger than the others in different applications:
+When it comes to shielding for Multi-Conductor or Multi-Paired cables there are 4 types of standard shielding options, each of which has its own unique attributes that make them a better fit than the others in specific applications:

-Braid: The braided shield has good flexibility and has the material of the shield interwoven into a tubular structure or a rectangular cross-section.
-The braided shield is also the oldest form of shielding that is still currently used.
+Braid: The Multi-conductor braid shield has good flexibility and has the material of the shield interwoven into a tubular structure or a rectangular cross-section.
+The braided Multi-conductor shield is also the oldest form of shielding that is still currently used.
 These braids come in many different material types like steel, aluminum, copper, tinned copper, silver plated copper & bare copper, while occasionally using fiberglass for the additional strength it offers.
 The braids only have 55% to 95% coverage.
 This type of shielding is still used, but the braider (the machine that creates the braid) takes a long period of time and the braid is commonly more expensive than the other alternatives.

 - Core size: .012" and larger

 - Frequency range: Low to mid frequencies (Up to 100 MHz)

 One of Sycor's popular Multi-Conductor Braid Shield products: